How Things Work

 Note: It is imperative that operators stay on top of any manual verifications that would block cars from being fully verified at any time.

-To borrow a car on any network the borrower must be registered on that network, and they must be fully verified.
+To rent or borrow a car on any network the borrower must be registered on the network, and they must be fully verified.

 To be fully verified a user must first: